German Pancakes are a hot and puffy golden pancake that only requires 5 minutes of prep! This classic breakfast is always a huge hit at our house!

 German Puff Pancakes Ingredients

-If you haven’t tried this classic breakfast you need to make it.
-We absolutely love it at our house and it is so fun and easy to make!
+If you haven’t tried this classic breakfast, you need to make it.
+We absolutely love it at our house, and it is so fun and easy to make!
 It is sure to be a huge hit with family or guests!
-Pantry ingredients that is sure to please you any morning of the week.

 - Eggs: This helps with the form and taste of the pancake.

-- Butter: Melt before adding it to the batter.
+- Butter: Melt the butter before adding it to the batter.

 - Salt: Just a pinch will help it rise.